epaeltech/epaeltech/README.md

 At Epael Tech, we are driven by a bold mission:

 *To build products and services to empower people and enrich lives.*

-We leverage technologies that foster economic growth, enhance the quality of life, and develop individuals and communities.

 ## What Sets Us Apart